Driving the Taylor Highway Alaska

 The best stops on the Taylor Highway Alaska

-You can check the most exciting stops on the Taylor Highway mile by mile with a map here.
+You can check the most exciting stops on the Taylor Highway mile by a mile with a map here.

 First of all, have your camera ready for spectacular views of the Alaska Range and Mentasta Mountains as you drive out of Tetlin Junction.